Cohu (NASDAQ:COHU) Stock Price Up 20.2% After Better-Than-Expected Earnings

-Cohu, Inc. (NASDAQ:COHU) shares rose 20.2% during mid-day trading on Thursday following a better than expected earnings announcement.
+Cohu, Inc. (NASDAQ:COHU) rose 20.2% during mid-day trading on Thursday after the company announced better than expected quarterly earnings.
 The stock traded as high as $20.84 and last traded at $20.67.
-Approximately 589,097 shares were traded during trading, an increase of 118% from the average daily volume of 269,832 shares.
+Approximately 589,097 shares changed hands during trading, an increase of 118% from the average daily volume of 269,832 shares.
 The stock had previously closed at $17.20.

-The semiconductor company reported $0.27 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.19 by $0.08.
-The business had revenue of $150.60 million for the quarter, compared to analyst estimates of $145.99 million.
-Cohu had a negative net margin of 8.75% and a positive return on equity of 0.11%.
-The company’s revenue was up 4.9% on a year-over-year basis.
-During the same period in the prior year, the firm posted $0.12 EPS.
+The semiconductor company reported $0.27 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.19 by $0.08.
+Cohu had a positive return on equity of 0.11% and a negative net margin of 8.75%.
+The firm had revenue of $150.60 million for the quarter, compared to the consensus estimate of $145.99 million.
+During the same quarter last year, the business posted $0.12 EPS.
+The company’s revenue for the quarter was up 4.9% on a year-over-year basis.

-COHU has been the topic of several recent analyst reports.
-Zacks Investment Research upgraded shares of Cohu from a “sell” rating to a “hold” rating in a report on Tuesday, August 4th.
-Needham & Company LLC increased their price objective on shares of Cohu from $22.00 to $27.00 and gave the stock a “buy” rating in a report on Friday.
-BidaskClub upgraded shares of Cohu from a “sell” rating to a “hold” rating in a report on Friday, October 9th.
-DA Davidson reiterated a “buy” rating on shares of Cohu in a report on Friday, July 31st.
-Finally, Deutsche Bank Aktiengesellschaft increased their price objective on shares of Cohu from $18.00 to $21.00 and gave the stock a “buy” rating in a report on Tuesday, July 28th.
-Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-Cohu has an average rating of “Buy” and an average target price of $25.75.
+COHU has been the topic of several recent research reports.
+Cowen lifted their price target on Cohu from $20.00 to $24.00 and gave the company an “outperform” rating in a research note on Friday, July 31st.
+Zacks Investment Research raised Cohu from a “sell” rating to a “hold” rating in a research report on Tuesday, August 4th.
+B. Riley lifted their target price on Cohu from $26.00 to $37.00 and gave the company a “buy” rating in a research report on Thursday.
+They noted that the move was a valuation call.
+Needham & Company LLC lifted their target price on Cohu from $22.00 to $27.00 and gave the company a “buy” rating in a research report on Friday.
+Finally, Deutsche Bank Aktiengesellschaft lifted their target price on Cohu from $18.00 to $21.00 and gave the company a “buy” rating in a research report on Tuesday, July 28th.
+Three analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+The stock currently has an average rating of “Buy” and an average price target of $25.75.

 Cohu, Inc, through its subsidiaries, provides semiconductor test and inspection handlers, micro-electro mechanical system (MEMS) test modules, test contactors, thermal sub-systems, semiconductor automated test equipment (ATE), and bare board printed circuit board (PCB) test systems for semiconductor and electronics manufacturers, and test subcontractors in Germany, the United States, Japan, Malaysia, the Philippines, and internationally.